Best Mattresses for Menopause of 2023

 The right mattress and bedding accessories can also help you address the menopause symptoms that have disrupted your sleep routine.
 Here’s a breakdown of how different mattress properties can help improve sleep for menopausal women:

 Many of today’s best mattresses focus on keeping hot sleepers cool.
-Aerated latex, gel-infused memory foam, and other innovations can help prevent run-of-the-mill night sweats as well as menopausal hot flashes.
+Aerated latex, gel-infused memory foam, and other innovations can help prevent night sweats as well as menopausal hot flashes.
 You can also accessorize your cooling mattress with a cooling mattress topper and cooling sheets.

 Pressure Relief and Spine Alignment